 St. Louis Gay Pride has been a formal celebration since 1980, when hundreds of people gathered to march in The Lesbians and Gays Walk for Charity, organized by what was then called the Magnolia Committee—today it's known as the St. Louis Lesbian & Gay Pride Celebration Committee.
 Because the event was so popular, city representatives decided to hold an annual PrideFest in June, in honor of the Stonewall Riots of 1969.
 Today, more than 300,000 people attend PrideFest, one of the biggest celebrations during Pride weekend, and every year, that number increases.

-The city's St. Louis Gay Pride Parade is held Sunday at noon and lasts about two hours.
-The parade runs along the Gateway Mall, beginning at 8th and Market streets, and continuing along Market west to 18th Street.
-The Arch serving as the backdrop and main focal point to the parade.
+The city's St. Louis Gay Pride Parade is held the last Sunday of June at noon and lasts about two hours.
+The parade runs along the Gateway Mall, beginning at 8th and Market Streets, and continuing along Market west to 18th Street.
+The Arch serves as the backdrop and main focal point to the parade.

 St. Louis LGBTQ Resources

 Check local gay resources, such as Vital Voice gay newspaper, the St. Louis-focused Boom.LGBT website, and the local LGBT Outrage Magazine, for details about the local scene.
 Also take a look at the excellent GLBT site produced by the city's official tourism organization, the St. Louis Convention & Visitors Bureau.